 If you have Google Analytics installed on your website, you can find out how many visitors are on your site right now in less than 2 minutes.
-We praised Google when they added Real-Time data to the Analytics interface in 2011, and now we're going to show you how to see this information for yourself.

 What You'll Need:

 - A website with Google Analytics installed.
 There's no excuse for not using Google Analytics.
 It's powerful, easy to use, and free, so why not?
 If you don't have the technical expertise to set up analytics tracking, get in touch with a web developer or digital marketer who can help you out.

 - Your Google Analytics log-in credentials.
 If you don't have your log-in information, and Google's recovery options can't help you, contact the person who installed your Analytics tracking code.

 - About a minute of free time, and the instructions below:

 1. Go to Google Analytics and click "Sign in to Analytics" in the upper right-hand corner of the page.